dannyrae/blog-app/README.md

 - [x] Come up with any algorithm for calculating the reading_time of the blog.

-- [.]
-Write tests for all endpoints
+- [x] Write tests for all endpoints

 <p align="right"><a href="#readme-top">back to top</a></p>